Properties of Steam like Sensible Heat, Latent Heat, Total Heat

 Sensible heat is the energy required to change the temperature of a substance with no phase change.

 When an object is heated, its temperature rises as heat is added.
 The increase in heat is called sensible heat.
 Similarly, when heat is removed from an object and its temperature falls, the heat removed is also called sensible heat.
-Heat that causes a change in temperature in an object without phase change is called sensible heat.
+The heat that causes a change in temperature in an object without phase change is called sensible heat.

 Latent heat (Enthalpy of Evaporation or vaporization)